MARN-5895/Website/lectures/01_unixshell/README.md

 By now, you should have an account at Storrs HPC and your netID should be linked to the MARN-5895 class partition.
-Working on StorrsHPC has the advantage of ensuring that all students have access to the same computer system and programs, regardless of the operating system of their...
+Working on StorrsHPC has the advantage of ensuring that all students have access to the same computer system and programs, regardless of the operating system of their personal computer.
+Plus, you will gain relevant experience about working remotely on a Unix-based supercomputer.